yavuzsunor/predict-polls/README.md

 ```

 ### Results
-Although the first method is used for a more generic sentiment classification(positive vs negative), it has been qucikly dismissed due to its poor performance comparing the second method that has used the BERTClassifier model for a multi-class downstream task fien-tuning its weigths for the custom sentiment data.
+Although the first method is used for a more generic sentiment classification(positive vs negative), it has been quickly dismissed due to its poor performance comparing the second method that has used the BERTClassifier model for a multi-class downstream task fine-tuning its weigths for the custom sentiment data.

 The accuracy reached with training a downstream classifier model on top of the last hidden states of DistilBERT: